jongreg288/X4_Ship_Parse/docs/UPDATE_SUMMARY.md

 - **Release Process**: GitHub releases with automatic update detection
 - **Documentation**: Comprehensive change tracking and user guidance

-This update represents a significant maturation of the X4 Ship Parser from a basic analysis tool to a professional application with automatic updates, refined data, and enhanced user experience.
+This update represents a significant maturation of the X4 ShipMatrix from a basic analysis tool to a professional application with automatic updates, refined data, and enhanced user experience.